Religion in Kazakhstan: Christianity

 Christianity in Kazakhstan is the second most practiced religion after Islam.
 Most Christian citizens are Russians, and to a lesser extent Ukrainians and Belarusians, who belong to the Russian Orthodox Church.

-According to a 2009 national census, approximately 26% of the population of Kazakhstan identifies as Christian.
-1.5 percent of the population is German, most of whom follow Catholicism or Lutheranism.
-There are also many Presbyterians, Seventh-day Adventists, and Pentecostals.
-Methodists, Mennonites, also Mormons have also registered churches with the government.
-According to the 2009 census, there were 4,214,232 Christians in Kazakhstan.
+The 2021 census noted that Kazakhstan is 17.19% Christian.
+Other figures suggest that 24% of the population is Orthodox, 1% is either Catholic or Protestant and 1% belongs to other Christian denominations.

+In 2009, Christian groups included Lutheranism, Presbyterians, Methodists, Seventh-day Adventists, Pentecostals, Baptist (Union of Evangelical Christian Baptists of Kazakhstan), Mennonites and Mormons.

+Jehovah's Witnesses are also present in the country although the group faces many restrictions by the government in the past.

 "Kazakhstan is the strange core of traditionalist Catholicism," Catholic writer Ross Douthat stated in 2018.

 Baháʼí Faith

 The Baháʼí Faith in Kazakhstan began during the policy of oppression of religion in the former Soviet Union.
 Before that time, Kazakhstan, as part of the Russian Empire, would have had indirect contact with the Baháʼí Faith as far back as 1847.
 Following the entrance of Baháʼí pioneers the community grew to be the largest religious community after Islam and Christianity, though only a few percent of the nation.
 By 1994 the National Spiritual Assembly of Kazakhstan was elected and the community has begun to multiply its efforts across various interests.
 The Association of Religion Data Archives (relying on World Christian Encyclopedia) estimated some 7,000 Baháʼís in 2010.